 Should an owner suspect his or her cat has become infested with fleas, it is imperative to treat every furry animal in that household with products that have been created to not only kill but also prevent fleas.
 Should the cat in question have a rather large flea infestation, it will be necessary to treat that environment by doing laundry, vacuuming, or even employing the use of flea bombs or area sprays.
 Once the fleas have been eradicated, the cat’s strange behavior should stop.

 Feline Hyperesthesia Syndrome

 Feline Hyperesthesia Syndrome or FHS is a particularly odd explanation as to why cats exhibit this crazy behavior.
 It appears that the skin on their back is rippling while they run around or if they seem to often bite the portion of their back just above the tail, especially if they have already been treated for fleas, it is imperative to discuss the topic of Feline Hyperesthesia Syndrome with a veterinarian.
 FHS is not that common, however, it tends to mostly affect older cats.
-The characteristic marks of FHS happen when a cat is being petted or about to be petted on its back or at its tail base and that instead of soothing the cat, triggers the cat to scratch, groom or bite the affected area in an excessive manner and then sprint crazily over the house.
+The characteristic marks of FHS happen when a cat is being petted or about to be petted on its back or at its tail base and instead of soothing the cat, triggers the cat to scratch, groom, or bite the affected area in an excessive manner and then sprint crazily over the house.
 There hasn’t been a conclusion as to what exactly causes FHS.

 Stored Energy could be another reason why cats act in a manic manner.
 Felines spend the majority of their time just lounging around, taking views of the world going by.
-Nevertheless, they like all other animals, have the energy they need to burn and the sprinting all over the place would be a method of them burning off that energy before they head back to doing what they do best, which is lounging around.
+Nevertheless, they like all other animals, have the energy they need to burn and sprinting all over the place would be a method of them burning off that energy before they head back to doing what they do best, which is lounging around.
 Whereas younger cats clearly have more energy to expend, even older cats have been noticed to run around in a manic random state every now and again.